 The interdisciplinary Theatre Education program includes courses in theatre, education, and communication arts.
 Students who complete this program are certified to teach Communication Arts, including English, theatre, and non-print media, in public and private middle schools and high schools.

-Our theatre education program, which is approved by the Pennsylvania Department of Education, will certify you to teach theatre in public and private middle schools and high schools.
+A Theatre Education degree from Marywood University, which is approved by the Pennsylvania Department of Education, will certify you to teach theatre in public and private middle schools and high schools.